Maltase: Industrial applications

-Alpha-amylase has an important function in degradation of starches, so it extremely common used in the baking industry.
+Alpha-amylase has an important function in degradation of starches, so it is used frequently in the baking industry.
 It is mostly used a means of flavor enhancing to improve bread quality.
 Without alpha-amylase, yeast would not be able to ferment.

 Maltose-glucoamylase is commonly used as a fermentation source as it is able to cut starch into maltose, which is then used for brewing beers and sake.

 Other than brewing, maltose glucoamylase has been studied by introducing specific inhibitors to stop the hydrolysis of the α-glucosidase linkages.
 By inhibiting the cleave of the linkages, scientists are hoping to devise a drug that is more efficient and less toxic to treating diabetes.

 History

-The history of maltase discovery began when Napoleon Bonaparte declared a continental blockade in his “Berlin decree” in 1806.
+The history of maltase discovery began when Napoleon Bonaparte declared a continental blockade in his "Berlin decree" in 1806.
 This initiated the search for alternative sources of sugar.
 In 1833 French chemists Anselm Payen and Jean-Francois Persoz discovered a malt extract that converted starch into glucose which they called diastase at the time.
 In 1880, H.T.
 Brown discovered mucosal maltase activity and differentiated it from diastase, now called amylase.
 In the 1960s advances in protein chemistry allowed Arne Dahlqvist and Giorgio Semenza to fractionate and characterize small intestinal maltase activities.
 Both groups showed there were four major fractions of maltase activity that were intrinsic to two different peptide structures, sucrase-isomaltase and maltase-glucoamylase.
 Fifty years later entering the genomic age, cloning and sequencing of the mucosal starch hydrolase confirmed Dahlqvist and Semenza's findings.

 Maltase deficiency

 Acid maltase deficiency (AMD) also known as Pompe disease was first described by Dutch pathologist JC Pompe in 1932.
 AMD is a non sex linked autosomal recessive condition in which excessive accumulation of glycogen build up within lysosome vacuoles in nearly all types of cells all over the body.
 It is one of the more serious glycogen storage diseases affecting muscle tissue.

 AMD is categorized into three separate types based on the age of onset of symptoms in the affected individual.
 Infantile (Type a), childhood (Type b), and adulthood (Type c).
 The type of AMD is determined by the type of gene mutation localized on 17q23.
 Mutation type will determine production level of acid maltase.
 AMD is extremely fatal.
 Type a generally die of heart failure prior to age one.
 Type b die of respiratory failure between ages three to twenty-four.
-Type c die of respiratory failure 10-20 years of the onset of symptoms.
+Type c die of respiratory failure 10–20 years of the onset of symptoms.